Is Gmail Secure? What About Yahoo Email?

 When doing a cross comparison between both Gmail and Yahoo email accounts, I noticed that Gmail completely masks the originating sender’s IP address entirely and everything is encrypted of course.

-When testing Yahoo’s email, I was easily able to extract the sender’s IPv4 address from the mail headers of the actual original senders HOME public IP address.
-I then used this information to intensely scan the sender’s home network and discover weaknesses in their little LAN (typical COX router/modem combo unit and various IoT devices.)
+When testing Yahoo’s email (using a friends account of course), I was easily able to extract the sender’s IPv4 address from the mail headers of the actual original senders HOME public IP address.
+I then used this information to intensely scan the sender’s home network and discover weaknesses in their LAN (typical COX router/modem combo unit and various IoT clients connected, and WPS on and open, of course, would you expect anything less?
+Oh and the best part is that the IoT devices were not secured, and he was using WPA, TKIP)

 How can this be used by bad actors?

-Anyone in information security will know the potential harm that could come from scanning networks.
-It is done all the time, most routers come with built in standard firewalls that generally protect against auto scans on the web.
+Anyone in information security will know the potential harm that could come from scanning networks for vulernabilities.
+It is done all the time, most routers come with built in standard firewalls that generally protect against auto scans on the Internet.

 However, when someone really wants to target a victim and they have their IP and network location, it makes it a little easier for the bad actor when they can discover what devices and services are running your the victim’s LAN.